DBeaulne/InStock-MCSD/README.md

 - sass partials added( _colors, _fontfamily, _globals, _mediaQ, _mobilefont _tabletdesktopfont, _paddingandmargins)
 - downloaded font family and created folder for fonts to store locally

+## WarehouseList Component & SearchBar Component

+- created Warehouse.jsx as placeholder
+- WarehouseList will do the mapping to display list of warehouses
+- SearchBar comp created for WarehouseList and InventoryList